f1982/the-den-of-andy-2022/src/content/posts/diy-laptop-stand-with-3d-printing/index.md

 I believe this stand not only adds some new style to my desk but also boosts some level of my productivity by providing a more ergonomic viewing angle for my laptop.

 I've used the stand for a while, and it works perfectly.

-I make a YouTube video for the whole making process, if you're interested, you can check it out [HERE](https://youtu.be/Hl9b0ICobAQ).

 ## Why?